knowit/kubernetes-workshop/docs/_docs/workshop/11-service.md

 that connects to a pod with the name [pod-name] and container-port 8080.
 `kubectl expose pod [pod-name] --port=80 --targetPort=8080 --type=ClusterIP`

-Inspecting a service reveals that the service type is `LoadBalancer`
+Inspecting a service reveals that the service type is `ClusterIP`

 There are 3 main types of services: `NodePort`, `LoadBalancer`
 - `ClusterIp` Pods accessed within the cluster only